 \section{Abstract}

-We analyse the convex structure of the Finsler infinitesimal balls of the Thurston metric on Teichm\"uller space.
-We obtain a characterisation of faces, exposed faces and extreme points of the unit spheres.
-In particular, we prove that with every face a unique chain-recurrent geodesic lamination is naturally associated in such a way that this face consists of unit tangent vectors expressed as linear combinations of stretch vectors along maximal geodesic laminations containing the given one.
-We show that this face is exposed if and only if its associated chain-recurrent geodesic lamination is an unmeasured lamination, that is, the support of a measured lamination.
-Furthermore, we show that a point on a unit tangent sphere is an extreme point if and only if it is a unit stretch vector along some maximal chain-recurrent geodesic lamination.
-The last gives an affirmative answer to a conjecture whose answer was known positively in the case where the surface is either the once-punctured torus or the 4-punctured sphere.
-Our main results give an alternative approach to the topological part of the infinitesimal rigidity of Thurston's metric and the equivariance property of stretch vectors.
+We analyse the convex structure of the Finsler unit ball in the tangent space at each point of Teichm\"uller space of a closed surface of genus $\geq 2$ equipped with Thurston's metric.
+We obtain a characterisation of faces, exposed faces and extreme points of such a unit sphere.
+In particular, we prove that every face has a unique naturally associated chain-recurrent geodesic lamination such that this face consists of the unit tangent vectors which are linear combinations of stretch vectors along maximal chain-recurrent geodesic laminations containing the given one.
+We show that a face is exposed if and only if its associated chain-recurrent geodesic lamination is the support of a measured lamination.
+Furthermore, we show that a point on a tangent unit sphere is an extreme point if and only if it is a stretch vector along some maximal chain-recurrent geodesic lamination.
+The last result gives an affirmative answer to a conjecture whose answer was known positively in the case where the surface is either the once-punctured torus or the 4-punctured sphere.
+Our main results also provide an alternative approach to the topological part of the infinitesimal rigidity result concerning Thurston's metric and the equivariance property of stretch vectors.